General Competition Rules

 For the Toss and Catch Divisions the following Tiebreakers rules will be used:

-- single highest round
+- highest scoring single round

 - fewest throws to accomplish highest round